-Published this week in the American Heart Association journal Circulation: Cardiovascular Quality and Outcomes, the study found the hospitalization rate from methamphetamine-related heart failure climbed 585% from 2008 to 2018.
+Published this week in the American Heart Association journal Circulation: Cardiovascular Quality and Outcomes(link opens in new window), the study found the hospitalization rate from methamphetamine-related heart failure climbed 585% from 2008 to 2018.
 And hospitalization costs soared even higher, by 840%.
 Most of these cases occurred in adults younger than 65, spurring researchers to call for an urgent public health response.

 "California is seeing a resurgence of methamphetamine use, and the problem has been made drastically worse in recent years by the increase in purer, more potent methamphetamine throughout our communities," lead author Dr. Susan Zhao said in a news release.
 Zhao is a cardiologist at Santa Clara Valley Medical Center in San Jose, California.

 Heart failure, which typically occurs in adults 60 and older, is a chronic condition in which the heart becomes too weak to properly pump blood.
 Symptoms include fatigue, shortness of breath and heart palpitations.
 Roughly 6 million people in the U.S. age 20 and older have the condition.